TezzStrom/pm1-gamers-corner/README.md

 - I want to sign-up for game nights through a form for the events that interest me.

-- I want to see high-quality pictures of the games.
+- I want to see high-quality pictures of the games and read descriptions.

 - I want to send a message to the site's owner so that I can ask questions about upcoming events or games.